 Other reviews you might enjoy:

-- Control (Red Stitch Theatre) – theatre review
+- Selling Kabul (Red Stitch Theatre) – theatre review

-- The Cane (Red Stitch Theatre) – theatre review
+- Wittenoom (Red Stitch Theatre) – theatre review

-- Right Now (Red Stitch) – theatre review
+- A Simple Act of Kindness (Red Stitch Theatre) – theatre review

 Alex First is a Melbourne based journalist and communications specialist.
 He contributes to The Blurb on film and theatre.